neutrinojs/neutrino/docs/customization/simple.md

 This loader is usually a `dependency` or `devDependency` of your project.
 Each `loader` object can specify a property for the string `loader` and an `options` object.

-_Example: Add LESS loading to the project, by extending the `css` rule._
+_Example: Add LESS loading to the project, by overriding the `style` rule._

 ```json
 {